Shirley McAlary

 Shirley A. McAlary is a Canadian politician, who served as the mayor of Saint John, New Brunswick from 1995 to 2004.
 She was defeated by Norm McFarlane in the 2004 municipal election.

-McAlary subsequently ran for a councillor-at-large seat in the 2012 municipal election, and was successfully reelected to Saint John City Council.
+McAlary ran for a councillor-at-large seat in the 2012 municipal election, and was reelected to Saint John City Council.

 In the May 9, 2016 election McAlary became deputy mayor of Saint John.